Best Email Marketing Services for Business in 2020

 One of the core reasons for this is that MailChimp has a free plan, like the model that some website builders follow.
 This alone makes it extremely appealing to low-budget businesses which still seek to leverage on the power of email marketing.

 Even though there is a free plan, MailChimp doesn’t skimp on features and it has extensive reporting capabilities along with a powerful visual template editor for your emails.
 There are also countless integration possibilities for MailChimp and it does offer a decent all-in-one solution.

 Founded by Tom Kulzer in 1998, AWeber can be considered an industry pioneer and today services around 100,000 clients.
 It works well in its primary functions as an email marketing system and offers good integration with a decent number of other software.

-It is still a solid solution, particularly if you have basic needs and don’t want to be overwhelmed by the clutter than an ‘we have everything!’ system has to offer.
-You can import multiple file formats into their database and monitor your marketing campaigns as it is ongoing, which is very useful.
+It is still a solid solution, particularly if you have basic needs and don’t want to be overwhelmed by the clutter than a ‘we have everything!’ system has to offer.
+You can import multiple file-formats into their database and monitor your marketing campaigns as it is ongoing, which is very useful.

 One strong point about AWeber is its extensive email template selection, which is kind of great if you are new to the game.
 It also has very comprehensive customer support capabilities which has been an award winner for the past three years in the US National Customer Association’s Stevie Awards.

 Best For: Blogs, Small Businesses and Entrepreneurs

 When I first tried to access SendinBlue I did wonder a little that I had to overcome a reCaptcha just to access the site.
 The only reason I could think of for that was that I’m using an ultrawide monitor, which might have gotten flagged for non-traditional display sizes.